Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Data and Evaluation Methods

 \subsection{Evaluation}

 CorEx does not explicitly attempt to learn a generative model and, thus, traditional measures such as perplexity are not appropriate for model comparison against LDA.
 Furthermore, it is well-known that perplexity and held-out log-likelihood do not necessarily correlate with human evaluation of semantic topic quality \cite{chang2009reading}.
-Therefore, we measure the semantic quality of the topic models using Mimno et. al's UMass automatic topic coherence score \shortcite{mimno2011optimizing}, which correlates with human judgments.
+Therefore, we measure the semantic topic quality using Mimno et al.'s \shortcite{mimno2011optimizing} UMass automatic topic coherence score, which correlates with human judgments.

 We also evaluate the models in terms of multiclass logistic regression document classification \cite{scikit-learn}, where the feature set of each document is its topic distribution.
-One binary regression is trained for each label and the label with the highest probability of appearing is selected.
 We perform all document classification tasks using a 60/40 training-test split.

 Finally, we measure how well each topic model does at clustering documents.
 We obtain a clustering by assigning each document to the topic that occurs with the highest probability.
-We then measure the homogeneity of these clusters, a metric of how well the labels of each document agree within a cluster, and the adjusted mutual information across all clusters, a metric of cluster quality.
+We then measure the quality within clusters (homogeneity) and across clusters (adjusted mutual information).
 The highest possible value for both measures is one.
+We do not report clustering metrics on the clinical health notes because the documents are multi-label and, in that case, the metrics are not well-defined.